Marswap/phase2-contribute/README.md

 A machine with 4 cores and 16Gb would do the work, but we recommend a bigger machine to process the ceremony faster.

-For attestation, please ensure that you have a public identity at [Keybase](https://keybase.io/), or Twitter account.
+For attestation, please ensure that you have a public identity such as a Twitter account.

 ## 2. Preparation of the Machine